makingweirdthings/makingweirdthings.github.io/_toys/mistakes.md

 but there are still lots of them.

 Next casting will use a lower viscosity silicone, and failing that I'll bite the bullet and pick up a vacuum pump and chamber (or diy).

+## Be wary of spills

+I spilled one part of the silicone (or was it the Slo-Jo) all over my cheap scale while weighing it.
+It was thin enough to seep into and around the buttons, which then completely fused and could no longer be depressed.

+Will add a layer of cling film to the scale next time.